Brent-Rodriguez/Brent-Rodriguez/README.md

 ## 📂 Projects

 ### [Project Title 1](link-to-project)
-- Brief description of the project and your role.
+- Brief description of the project.

 ### [Project Title 2](link-to-project)
-- Brief description of the project and your role.
+- Brief description of the project.

 ### [Project Title 3](link-to-project)
-- Brief description of the project and your role.
+- Brief description of the project.

 ---